akpw/akpw/_posts/2016-08-16-BinaryTreesPlayground-Part-I.md

     }
 }
 {% endhighlight %}
-The only trade-off is that the root enum node should never be '.empty', in other words a tree node should always have its element.
+Since our [base tree protocol](#base-tree-protocol) intentionally makes element non-optional, the only 'trade-off' here is that the root node should never be `.empty`.
+In other words the root tree node should always have its element, and `.empty` should only be used to denote missing children.
+While this restriction could be avoided via making the tree protocol element optional, given [the core visualization requirements](#requirements) this seems to be a cleaner approach.

-With that out of the way, we should be already able to define a few common binary tree properties via Swift protocol extensions:
+With that out of the way, let's define a few common tree properties via Swift protocol extensions:

 {% highlight swift %}
 extension BinaryTree {